BinaryIgor/blog/drafts/kuberentes-series.md

 * if, for whatever reason, we can not deploy new app version, we need to rollback to a previous version

 To do that, we need to have a *deploy script*.
 This deploy script, can be executed either from our local machine or a build machine.
 The requirement is that whatever machine will execute this script, it needs to be able to `ssh` into the desired machine or machines.
 So again, depending on our security needs and/or team size, it might be fine to do this from our local machine, it might not.
 But regardless of our choice, let's say that we have a *deploy machine* (local machine or build machine from the previous example).
 As you might also remember, on each machine we have *deploy user*, *simple-stack-system* in our case and the */home/simple-stack-system/deploy* directory, where we store our deployments history.
 Let's say, that we are about to deploy *some-custom-app* to *machine-1*.

-## Possible problems / similar section?

-## Updates
-It this section needed actually?

-# Simpler Bash/Python scripts and tools based approach

-At this point, we know what we mostly need from an infrastructure.
-We also know, what might be some optional things that can be added later on.
-We are also aware of the Kubernetes price, that is not worth paying unless we trully need most of its features.

-As we know what non-negotiable things we need, we can try to come up with solutons.

-Before discussing Do-It-Yourself one, I wanted to briefly mention a few alternatives from the Cloud Providers.
-Most notably, there is Amazon Fargate, Google Cloud Run or Azure Container Instances; there are probably also similar services provided by smaller cloud providers.
-They are all also based on Containers and give most of the Kubernetes features for the price of vendor lock-in and additional cost for the service.
-You give up control and need to pay a little more for the price of speed and convenience.
-Depending on your circumstances, it might be a good tradeoff; as always, it depends.
-Even if choose this path, I would still recommend at least learning Do-It-Yourself approach to have a better perspective on your decision.
-Having this in mind, let's discuss possible solution.

-For our custom scripts/tools based approach, here are the key assumptions:
-* We will containerize our applications (I prefer Docker, but Podman or any other, similar engine should work)
-* We will have some custom files to configure our applications: specify how much resources they need, environment variables, possibles volumes and so forth
-* We will deploy our applications to one/few Virtual Private Servers - we need to set them up a little
-* We will wrap our `docker load/pull` and `docker run` commands into simple Bash scripts with all necessary, additonal parameters; they will then be deployed to VPS machine/machines
-* Everything will be described in the code (so can be automated or add sth else??)
-* Our application build will just be:
-    * build docker image of an app
-    * wrap it into bash script that parameterizes this image properly
-    * if needed: push image into private docker registry, save script as a package on some remote storage
-* Our application deploy will just be:
-    * ssh into machine, where a given app should be deployed
-    * depending on where we have stored our image + bash script (more on that below):
-        * pull the app image from Docker registry or just export it to a tar archive and copy it from local/build machine with the help of *scp* command line tool
-        * download the app package (bash script) from some remote storage or just copy it from local/build machine with the help of *scp* command line tool
-        * run the script, it will take care of all details like killing previous app version gracefully or executing zero downtime deployment
-    * if our app needs secrets, we also need to copy them to a target machine - there a couple ways to do that, I will discuss them below
-* For collecting metrics and logs, we will use our simple tool: Metrics and Logs Collector.
-It is written in Python and collects metrics and logs from all running on a given machine containers

-These are only highlights, but we can solve virtually any infrastructure related challenge using this (or similar) approach.